Paulius0112/90DaysOfDevOps/Days/day01.md

 - Is a web service that provides resizable compute capacity in the cloud.
 It reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.
 - *Pricing Models*
-    - You pay as you go and for what you use, pay less as you use more,
+    1. **On Demand**
-    - **On Demand** - allows you to pay a fixed rate by the hour (or by the second) with no commitment.
-Great for development
+        - A fixed rate by the hour (or by the second) with no commitment.
-        - Is useful when wanting a low cost and flexibility of EC2 without any up-front payment or long-term commitment
-        - Applications with short term, spiky, or unpredictable workloads that cannot be interrupted.
+        - Low cost and flexibility with no upfront cost
+        - Ideal for auto scaling groups and unpredictable workloads
         - Applications being developed or tested on EC2 for the first time
-    - **Reserver** - provides you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
-Contract Terms are 1 year or 3 year terms.
-The more you pay upfront, the more you are going to save
+    2. **Reserver**
+        - Purchase or commit to usgae of EC2 instances in advance for significant discounts over On-Demand pricing
+        - Capacity is reserver for a term of 1 or 3 years
+        - AWS Biling automatically applies discounted rates when you launch an instance that maches your purchase RI
+        - Use for applications:
             - Application with steady state or predictable usage
             - Applications that require reserved capacity
-        - Users able to make upfront payments to reduce their total computing costs even further
+            - Upfront payments reduce the hourly rate even more
-        - **Reserve Pricing Types**
-            - Standard Reserver instances - offer up to 75% off demand instances.
-The more you pay up front and the longer the contract, the greater the discount (Cannot be moved across regions)
+            - Can be used in Auto Scaling Groups
+            - Can be used in Placement Groups
+            - Can be shared across multiple accounts within **Consolidated Biling**
+        - **Three types**
+            1. **Standard** - Commitment of 1 or 3 years, charged whether it's on or off.
+Offer up to 75% off demand instances.
-            - Convertible Reserver instances - offer up to 54% off on demand capability to change the attributes of the RI as long as the exchange results in the creation of Reserver Instances of equal or greater value
+            2. **Convertible** - offer up to 54% off on demand capability to change the attributes of the RI as long as the exchange results in the creation of Reserver Instances of equal or greater value
-            - Scheduled Reserver instances - are available to launch within the time windows you reserve.
-It allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, week, month
+            3. **Scheduled** - reserved for specific periods of time, accrue charges hourly, billed in monthly increments over the term (1 year)
         - __Reserved Instances that are terminated__ are **still billed** until the end of their term according to their payment option.
         - *Note* - if it is scheduled to run only a short period, it might not be efficient to use reserved instances, because you need to pay for the whole year
-    - **Spot** - enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end time.
-You state the price, once price is meet, instance is created.
-If price increases, the instance will be removed.
+    3. **Spot**
+        - Take advantage of unused EC2 capacity in the AWS cloud
-        - Application that are only feasible at very low computing prices
+        - Spot instances are availbale at up to  a 90% discount compared to On-Demand prices
-        - Applications that have flexible start and end time.
-        - Users with urgent computing needs for large amounts of additional capacity
+        - Use for stateless, fault-tolerant, flexiable applications such as big data, containerized workloads, CI/CD, web servers, HPC
+        - Price is determined by long term trends in supply and demand for EC2 spare capacity
+            - Pay the Spot price that's in effect for the current hour for the instances that you launch
+            - Receive two-minute interruption notice when these instanes are to be reclaimed by EC2, because EC2 needs the capacity back
+            - Instances are not interrupted because of higher competing bids
+        - To reduce the impact of interruptions, difersify and run your application across multiple capacity pools
+            - Can also stop or hibernate rather than terminate instnaces when capacity is no longer available
         - *Note*.
 If the spot instace is terminated by EC2, you will not be charged for a partial hour of usage.
 However, if you terminat the instance yourself, you will be charged for any hour in which the instance ran
-    - **Dedicated Hosts** - physical EC2 server dedicated for your use.
-Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses
+    4. **Dedicated Hosts**
+        - Physical servers dedicated jsut for your use
+        - Available On-Demand and Reserved pricing models
+        - Useful if you have server-bound software licenses
-        - Useful for regulatory requirements that may not support multi-tenant virtualization
+        - Good for regulatory compliance or licensing requirements
-        - Great for licensing which does not support multi-tenancy or cloud deployments
-        - Can be purchased On-Demand (hourly)
-        - Can be purchased as a Reservation for up to 70% off the On-Demand price
+        - Predictable performance
+        - Complete isolation
+        - Most expensive option
-        - With __EC2 dedicated hosts__ we have control over __number of cores__, not anywhere else.
+        - Have control over number of cores
+    5. **Dedicated Instances**
+        - Virtualized instances on hardware just for you
+        - Uses physically dedicated EC2 servers
+        - Does not provide the additional visibility and controls of dedicated hosts
+        - May share hardware with other non-dedicated instances in the same account
+        - Available as On-Demand, Reserver instances, and Spot instances
+- You are limited to running up to total of 20 On-Demand instances across the instance family, purchasing 20 Reserved instances
+- Linux instances are charged by seconds, all other instances by hour
+- Data between instances in different regions is charged (in and out)

 __Security groups__
 - All Inbound traffic is blocked by default